*MY SCORE IS BASED ON THE VISUAL NOVEL + ANIME*

 Well, I must say the animation did not impress me thaaat much.
 I like the unique style of the characters, like their eyes for example, and I sure loved seing my favorite ones (Mondo Badass Oowada) in action instead of a weird paperboard figure trying to emulate life.
 Each and every character is powered up with a lot of funny, scary, cute and badasses reactions too.
 It is impressive.
 My favorite is when Celes gets angry.

-Again, another thing I dislike that is still there from the visual novel is the MOTHERF***ING SHAKING CAMERA!
+Again, another thing I dislike that is still there from the visual novel is the MOTHERFUCKING SHAKING CAMERA!
 What I mean is: WHEN A BODY IS FOUND THE GAME DECIDES TO SCARED THE CRAP OUT OF YOU!
 It seems like even the cameraman got scared and you're going to get scared too just because of this.
 Or it was just me... probably just me.
 Seriously, this is extremely annoying.
 What bugs me it's the whole OMG I FOUND A CORPSE!
 LET'S PLAY A TERRIFYING SCREAM, HEHOOO.
-I don't like to be scared outta nowhere, and this show isn't horrifying, that was just completely out of place in my opinion.
+I don't like to be scared outta nowhere and this show isn't horrifying, that was just completely out of place in my opinion because I also am a scared dingus (which comes naturally now to me in 2021 that it is okay to not like it, but, however, in this venture, I now appreciate the body found sound effect - it's just a growing up thing).
 This isn't Corpse Party, there's no need for jump scares.
 Shame on you, Donut Tampa.

 Now I will beg your pardon, but my fanboyism is gonna take control for a sec.